Mazda 6 review - Engines, performance and drive

 Mazda's 2016 update for the 6 included an innovative new system called 'G-Vectoring'.
 Essentially, it subtly adjusts torque delivery according to steering angle with the aim of providing a more stable and comfortable driving experience - different to more grip-focused torque vectoring systems.
 While various graphs and videos by Mazda show it working, we were unable to really detect it from behind the wheel - although it could benefit passenger comfort on long drives.

 The only omission in the Mazda 6 engine range is a truly sporty engine to make the most of this talented chassis - the closest you'll get is the 2.5-litre four-cylinder introduced with the 2018 update, which has 191bhp, although that's still not enough to overpower the chassis.

 All Mazda 6 models come with Smart City Brake autonomous emergency braking as standard.
 It’s a useful safety aid, although in town, owners are more likely to appreciate the convenient hill hold assist function.

-In contrast to the diesel, the 2.0-litre SkyActiv-G petrol engine has an unusually high compression ratio, again for efficiency and power.
+The 2.0-litre SkyActiv-G petrol engine has an unusually high compression ratio, again for efficiency and power.
 Both versions produce their maximum power at a heady 6,000rpm, and don’t deliver their identical peak torque of 213Nm until 4,000rpm.
-Good job the gearbox is as snappy as it is in the diesel; you need to work it.
+Good job the gearbox is as snappy as you'll need to work it.